MyopicBadger/guitube/README.md

 # guitube
-A simple web frontend for youtube-dl
+A simple web frontend for youtube-dl (and imgur-dl)

 ![alt text](https://github.com/MyopicBadger/guitube/raw/master/doc/example.png "Guitube in action")

 Formerly known (to me at least) as PiTube, because it started as a program I wrote to run on a RaspberryPi.

+Now written in Vue.js and with partial imgur support!

+Now can sometimes play back the videos you've downloaded!
+(Sometimes, if you end up with a webm file that's small enough to not crash your browser...
+I'm working on it, ok?)

 ## Getting started